LyleScott/docker-nagios4/README.md

 The "cfg" directory should contain all your custom Nagios config files.
 The file extension should be .cfg to be automatically picked up by Nagios.
-The files can be nested any directory stucture.
+The files can be nested in any directory stucture.

 #### Example Nagios cfg File

-In the file cfg/google.com.cfg.example
+In reality, you would probably want your template, service, host, etc configs all split out into their own files or nested in an organized directory structure.

+I included a super simple example (without custom commands)... read up on Nagios4 documentation for full details on how to creating fancy config files.

 ```
 define host {